dukeofharen/httplaceholder/docs/docs.md

 If you have enabled authentication (see [config](#configuration) for more information), you also need to provide an `Authorization` header with the correct basic authentication.
 So if, for example, the username is `user` and the password is `pass`, the following value should be used for the `Authorization` header: `Basic dXNlcjpwYXNz`.
 For every call in the REST API, a `401 Unauthorized` is returned if the authentication is incorrect.

+NOTE!
+Any date/time that is used in the API is UTC!

 ## Stubs

 A stub is a combination of condition checkers and response writers that will be executed when a valid request is sent.